MATPOWER/action-configure-matlab/README.md

 ### GitHub Action to configure [MATLAB][1]

-Configures MATLAB by defining environment variables and optionally installing some 3rd party solvers.
+Configures MATLAB by defining environment variables and optionally, on Linux runners only, installing some 3rd party solvers.

 Optionally installs the MATLAB interface for COIN-OR's [IPOPT][2] and defines the `IPOPT_PATH` environment variable to point to the directory